Stage 3 of the Honeysuckle Recreation Environment Project began in

 A second round of the Community Volunteer Action Grant was made available

-This grant means that in Stage 3 for 2017 at least, HREP could
+This grant meant that in Stage 3 for 2017 at least, HREP could

-continue with our program of revegetation of the Honeysuckle Creek
+continue with the program of revegetation of the Honeysuckle Creek

 environment and the grassy woodlands within the Violet Town

 Recreation Reserve.
-Our target threatened species needing protection
+The target threatened species needing protection

 and habitat restoration are the Squirrel Glider and the Grey Crowned